baobabsoluciones/flowing-basin/flowing_basin/rl_data/configs/training/README.md

 and not rollout rewards (CheckpointCallback).
 - `T2XYZ`: same as T1, but with a more aggressive learning rate (1e-3 instead of 3e-4).
 - `T3XYZ`: same as T1, but with a smaller replay buffer size (100_000 instead of 1_000_000).
-This is necessary to avoid an ArrayMemoryError with very large observation arrays, such as rl-A113G0O2R1T.* with observations of shape (1736,).
+  - This is necessary to avoid an ArrayMemoryError with very large observation arrays, such as rl-A113G0O2R1T.* with observations of shape (1736,).
+  - Note the replay buffer size only matters with off-policy algorithms (SAC), since on-policy algorithms (A2C, PPO) do not use replay buffers.
 - `T4XYZ`: this combines T2 and T3 (more aggressive learning rate and smaller replay buffer).

 In all of these, `X` can be nothing, `0`, `1`, `2`, `3` or `4`: